The operator to concatenate in SQL Server is '+', but this operator is also used to add values.

 Being the same operator for both, the query analyzer makes a concatenation or a sum based on the type of data fields being treated.
 If the fields are of 'string' type, the operator concatenate, and if it has numeric fields, two integers, for example, it add the two values.

-We have the problem when we have a field of each type and the operator '+' between.
-In this case, the engine may return a conversion error because it finds a numeric field trying to execute the sum and, of course, the other field is a string.
+The problem arises when a field of each type and the '+' operator is in the middle.
+In this case, the engine may return a conversion error because upon finding a numeric field, it tries to add and, of course, the other field is a string.

 For example, we have these fields in a table EmployeesTable: